Meguazy/Review-scraper-chatbot-embedding/README.md

 cd src/
 export PYTHONPATH=$(pwd)
 ```
+**IMPORTANT**: those first two steps must be repeated every time you open a new terminal.

 Before taking a look at the scraper, we first need to start the two consumers.
 To do this, we must open two different terminals in order to be able to interact with them.
 In the first terminal, run the commands
 ```bash